Interest rate cut to 4.75%: what does it mean for you?

 Andy and Amelia with the text "Cash Chats Personal finance podcast"

-3 thoughts on “Interest rate stays at 5%: what does it mean for you?
+3 thoughts on “Interest rate cut to 4.75%: what does it mean for you?

 1. Both my house/contents insurance and dental plan have increased above the rate of inflation.
 With proposed increases in council tax, it may still be a few months before interest rates reduce.